 Regarding the impact of the educational system, investigations OECD-PISA 2012 show that students in Slovenia reach an average result of 481 in reading, 501 in math and 514 in science.
-Data for Italy are reading 490,485 in math and 494 in science.
-Slovenian students exceeding the OECD average in mathematics and science.
+Data for Italy are 490 in reading,485 in math and 494 in science.
+Slovenian students exceed the OECD average in mathematics and science.
 Italian students are below the OECD average in all three parameters.
-In addition, the weakness of higher technical education in Italy (IFTS/ITS), a phenomenon also recently decreases the impact of tertiary education even in regions involved in the Programme.
+In addition, the weakness of higher technical education in Italy (IFTS/ITS), decreases the impact of tertiary education even in regions involved in the Programme.